 In your message to them, or a follow up, you could suggest they introduce themselves to the group themselves.
 Or ask for help with something.
 Or you could suggest they fill in the profile further so other members of your group can get to know them better e.g. with links to their LinkedIn profile, Twitter, company website etc.

-Welcome each individual in the group with an @ mention
+Welcome new joiners to the group with an @ mention

-As well as a direct (1-to-1) message to the individual joiner, you should also welcome them personally to the group when they join.
+As well as a direct (1-to-1) message to the individual joiner, you should also welcome them personally, or in small batches, to the group not long after they join.
 You might say how you know them and why you have invited them in to the group.

 You should use the @ mention feature in Guild so that a) they get a notification that you have mentioned them which encourages them to reply b) it gets members used to the @ mention feature c) other members can click on your @ mention to see the profile of the new joiner in more detail.